t413/SMS-Tools/README.md

 Convert your message history between:
 - iOS 5, 6, and 7 databases directly (from backup or from your jailbroken phone directly)
+- Android 5.1+ bugle_db database (only from this format, do not create, use SMS Backup & Restore instead)
 - Android mmssms.db database (directly from phone)
 - Android XML from the [SMS Backup & Restore](http://android.riteshsahu.com/apps/sms-backup-restore) app
 - CSV files